 A default licence for content created in this project.
 Any new exams created in this project will have this licence attached by default.

 The project home page¶

-A project’s home page shows a timeline of activity on the project, the list of members, and links to create new content or browse the project’s existing content.
+A project’s home page shows a timeline of activity on the project, the list of members, review queues belonging to the project, and links to create new content or browse the project’s existing content.